binguimath/binguimath.github.io/Pages/Classical.md

 # Classical Mathematical Literature

-Below are some LaTeX and PDF files that I had ChatGPT create from early mathematical works that interest me.
+Since I have been very interested in the history of functional analysis, I had ChatGPT generate some LaTeX and PDF files from early mathematical works related to my interests.
 For works originally written in languages other than English, I also had ChatGPT translate them into English.

 <div class="literature-controls">